tyrannojung/triplex-core/README.md

 # triplex-core

-triplex-core is a smart contract project for deploying and managing various contracts including WebAuthn256r1, FIDOAccountFactory2, Paymaster, and SimpleAccountFactory.
+triplex-core is a smart contract project for deploying and managing various contracts including Secp256k1Factory, Secp256r1Factory, and Paymaster.

 ## Setup and Running